How to Smoke Oysters (Smoked Oyster Recipe In 3 Simple Steps)

 Serving Sauce: smoked oysters go well with a vinaigrette or butter sauce.

-For the butter sauce, you need butter, garlic cloves, hot sauce to taste, parsley
+You need butter, garlic cloves, hot sauce to taste, and parsley for the butter sauce.

 For the vinaigrette, you need shallots and red wine vinegar.